The Australian Government manages over 10 million km² of ocean, one of the largest marine jurisdictions in the world.

 Certain offshore activities also require an offshore project proposal, which have a public comment period.

-Read about offshore project proposals and environment plans on the NOPSEMA website.
+Read about environment plans and offshore project proposals on NOPSEMA’s website.

 From time to time we consult on potential changes to policy, legislation and regulation.
 These consultation opportunities are highlighted in the Australian Petroleum News.